hairmare/ogc/README.md

 # Online GLSA Checker

-Runs in the clound and check if your docker images are affected by any GLSAs.
+Runs in the clound and checks if your docker images are affected by GLSAs.

 This is a CoreOS based SaaS platform.